 Pursuant to a Relocation Repayment Agreement dated October 16, 2023, between Ms. Palazzo and the Company, Ms. Palazzo is entitled to the payment of the Relocation Expenses, which consist of up to \$150,000 in connection with her relocation from New York to the Cambridge, Massachusetts area.
-The Relocation Expenses are subject to recoupment by the Company as follows: 100% of the Relocation Expenses are subject to recoupment if Ms. Palazzo voluntarily terminates her employment with the Company or is terminated by the Company for cause within one-year of Ms. Palazzo's start date; and 50% of the Relocation Expenses are subject to recoupment if Ms. Palazzo's start date; and 50% of the Company for cause after one year and before two years of the Ms. Palazzo's start date.
+The Relocation Expenses are subject to recoupment by the Company as follows: 100% of the Relocation Expenses are subject to recoupment if Ms. Palazzo voluntarily terminates her employment with the Company or is terminated by the Company for cause within one-year of Ms. Palazzo's start date; and 50% of the Relocation Expenses are subject to recoupment if Ms. Palazzo voluntarily terminates her employment with the Company or is terminated by the Company for cause after one year and before two years of the Ms. Palazzo's start date.